Urology Basic Research

-The Urology Basic Research program advances fundamental research on the bladder, prostate, urinary tract, and external genitalia.
+The Urology Basic Research program advances fundamental research on the bladder, prostate, urinary tract, and male external genitalia.
 The portfolio supports studies that investigate lower urinary tract development, productive and maladaptive repair of the lower urinary tract, biochemistry, cell and molecular biology, metabolism, transport, and whole-organ physiology and how abnormalities in these processes contribute to noncancerous disease.

 NIDDK Program Staff